jfcloutier/karma_system/design_notes/observations from predictions.md

 For example, not receiving predictions about the activation of a directive indicates that parent CAs are no longer interested in pursuing it.

 A persisted prediction is as active as a just-received one.
-It is possible for a prediction received in lifecycle T of a CA to cause a prediction error to be sent back but not in lifecycle T+1, and vice-versa.
+It is possible for a prediction received by a CA in its lifecycle T to cause it to send a prediction error but only in lifecycle T+1, because of a change in the CA's experiences from T to T1.